zzikkzzakk/zzikkzzakk/README.md

 ### 🔋 Renewable Energy Sector: Geospatial Analysis and Machine Learning
 Technologies: Python, (Geo)Pandas, GIS, ML algorithms and optimization (Scikit Learn), AWS

 - Developed machine learning models to identify optimal locations for new charging stations based on geospatial and socio-economic features.
+[SpotOne](https://spotone.onetp.eon.com/map/public), the solution by E.On One is freely available
 - Implemented a solution to identifying optimal areas for local energy communities in Spain and Germany.
-Based on my analysis the Adeje Verde project in Tenerife chose the music school as the central building for solar panels providing renewable energy to the neighbourhood.
+Based on my analysis the [Adeje Verde project](https://adejeverde.com/emma-2) in Tenerife chose the music school as the central building for solar panels providing renewable energy to the neighbourhood.
 - Initiated and implemented an open source solution for the [most complete map of charging stations in europe](https://medium.com/comsystoreply/the-most-complete-map-of-charging-stations-1ebbf91e4ef3) .
 Github repo: https://github.com/comsysto/eCharm

 ### 📊 Data Engineering: Processing Millions of Daily Sensor Measurements